Islamic University, Bangladesh: Faculties and departments

-At present the university offers academic programs through its 36 departments under 8 faculties and one self-contained Institute of Islamic Education and Research (IIER).
+At present the university offers academic programs through its 38 departments under 9 faculties and one self-contained Institute of Islamic Education and Research (IIER).
 The government-approved recent organogram of the university sets out to operate 59 departments and 3 self-contained Institutes.
 The faculty-wise distribution of departments is as follows:

 Faculty of Theology and Islamic Studies

 Degree awarded: BTIS (Hons.), MTIS, MPhil & PhD.

-There are three departments under this faculty and the medium of instructions are Arabic, English & Bengali based on subjects, which are:
+There are Five departments under this faculty and the medium of instructions are Arabic, English & Bengali based on subjects, which are:

+Faculty of Islam and Comparative Religion

+Degree awarded: BICR (Hons.), MICR, MPhil & PhD.

 Faculty of Engineering and Technology

-Islamic University offers various Engineering Programs in different branches of engineering sciences in Undergraduate (Bachelor of Science in Engineering; B.Sc.
-Engg.) and Graduate level (Master of Science in Engineering; M.Sc.
+Islamic University offers various Engineering Programs in different branches of engineering sciences in Undergraduate (Bachelor of Science in engineering; B.Sc.
+Engg.) and Graduate level (Master of Science in engineering; M.Sc.
 Engg).

-Degree Awarded: B.Sc.Engg./B.Engg., M.Sc.Engg./M.Engg., M.Phil. & PhD.
+Degree Awarded: B.Sc.Engg., M.Sc.Engg./M.Engg., M.Phil. & PhD.

 There are five departments including applied/engineering sciences under this faculty and the medium of instruction & examination is English, which are:

 It's mentionable that the name of the department of Information and Communication Engineering (ICE) has been changed to Information and Communication Technology (ICT).